Rare decays of b and c hadrons: Executive summary

 Rare $b$ and $c$ decays are strongly suppressed in the SM and therefore potentially sensitive to very high new physics scales of several 10's to 100 TeV.
 Fully exploiting this potential requires precise experimental measurements and equally precise SM predictions.
 The existing experiments, \belleii, \besiii, \atlas, \cms, and \lhcb, as well as future machines, in particular $e^+e^-$ colliders running on the $Z$ pole, provide ample opportunities to measure many rare decays with unprecedented precision.
 On the theory side, further improvement in the description of the hadronic physics that governs the rare decays is required.
 In addition, high precision SM predictions also require high precision CKM input.
 Continued effort to reduce the uncertainties in CKM matrix elements is thus critical, too (see the discussion in the snowmass white paper~\cite{CKM}).

 There is a multitude of rare $b$ and $c$ decay processes that offer a large number of observables which serve as sensitive probes of beyond SM physics.
-In this white paper we discuss inclusive and exclusive radiative decays of $B$ mesons, purely leptonic decays of $B$ mesons, inclusive and exclusive semileptonic FCNC decays of $B$ mesons and $\Lambda_b$ baryons, as well as radiative and rare semileptonic decays of charm hadrons.
-Lepton flavor universality (LFU) tests in rare decays, lepton flavor violation in rare decays, and rare decays to final states with di-neutrinos are covered in the snowmass white paper~\cite{LFUV}.
+In this white paper we discuss inclusive and exclusive radiative decays of $B$ mesons, purely leptonic decays of $B$ mesons, inclusive and exclusive semileptonic FCNC decays of $B$ mesons and $\Lambda_b$ baryons, rare decays of $b$ hadrons to final states with di-neutrinos, as well as radiative and rare semileptonic decays of charm hadrons.
+Lepton flavor universality (LFU) tests in rare decays and lepton flavor violation in rare decays are covered in the snowmass white paper~\cite{Guadagnoli:2022oxk}.
 The various processes and observables are highly complementary in their sensitivity to new physics.
 An effective rare decay program thus requires the study of a large number of processes.

 Interestingly enough, a number of existing experimental results on rare $b$ decays do not agree well with the corresponding SM predictions.
 Deviations are observed by LHCb in the angular distribution of the $B \to K^* \mu\mu$ decay, the branching ratios of the $B_s \to \phi \mu\mu$, $B \to K^* \mu\mu$, and $B \to K \mu\mu$ decays, and in the LFU ratios $R_K$ and $R_{K^*}$.
 If these so-called ``B anomalies'' were to be confirmed to be signs of new physics, it would have a transformative impact on the whole field of particle physics.
 A completely new mass scale in particle physics could be established and the existence of further new phenomena, in particular the existence of new particles that can be searched for and discovered directly at future particle colliders, would in principle be guaranteed.